ExistensialReset/flowmosr/README.md

 Awkward attempts are part of the pattern.
 Unevenness is part of the learning.
-Failure is data, always share!
+Failure is data.
+Share it.

 You can **try it** today.
 You **can build it long-term**.